 As part of this, we now provide nutritional support (in partnership with the DoMore Foundation and others), early childhood development teaching materials and additional resources to 50 poorly equipped creches in northern KwaZulu-Natal in South Africa, to improve the learning opportunities of over 3,000 children in the critical 0-6years age group who live in rural communities bordering game reserves.

-Instilling a passion for wildlife in the hearts and minds of today’s youth is our driving focus and in 2013, the Izintaba Zobombo expedition launched the Kingsley Holgate Foundation’s Community Conservation Education programme.
+Instilling a passion for wildlife in the hearts and minds of today’s youth is one of our driving forces and in 2013, the Land Rover-supported Izintaba Zobombo expedition launched our Community Conservation Education programme.

-The objective is clear: using art and soccer, to gather the largest number of children’s voices ever recorded in support of rhinos and to use these ‘hearts and minds’ messages as a worldwide call to action against rhino poaching.
+Using art and impactful community events, the objective of this programme is to gather the largest number of children’s voices ever recorded in support of rhino conservation, and to use their ‘hearts and minds’ messages as a worldwide call to action against rhino poaching.